Rooks County Health Center Auxiliary

 To learn more about the RCH Auxiliary Blood Drives or to get involved contact RCH Auxiliary’s blood drive committee chairperson: Carol Parker.

-RCH Auxiliary meets the last Thursday of the month at 10 a.m. at the RCH Education Center located at 409 N. Washington in Plainville.
+RCH Auxiliary meets the last Thursday of the month at 10 a.m. on the RCH campus located at 1210 N Washington in Plainville.

 RCH Auxiliary Officers

 Treasurer: Shirley Comeau